Osteopathic Visceral Treatment for Managing GERD

 • Pregnancy: Pregnant women should consult their doctor before beginning osteopathic treatment.

-• Chamomile Tea: Known for its anti-inflammatory properties.
+• Chamomile Tea: Known for its anti-inflammatory properties, it can soothe the digestive tract.

 • Aloe Vera Juice: Helps soothe the digestive tract.

-• Probiotics: Improves gut health, which can reduce GERD symptoms.
+• Probiotics: Improves gut health, potentially reducing GERD symptoms.

 Combining osteopathic treatment with dietary changes and natural remedies like chamomile tea can enhance the overall effects, reducing inflammation and acid production.